Monday, January 31, 2011

 LOOK

+Is the item still fit for wearing?
 With time, fabrics fade just as photographs do.
 If the item is faded, we have to let it go, no matter how much we like it, how we will 'definitely wear it'.
 Look on the bright side, I now have a legitimate shopping excuse because I have to replace my faded, Wardrobe Classic, black pencil skirt!

 *Tip: 'Faded' and 'comfortable' are NOT fashion synonyms!
 Fading is about the colour intensity and fabric quality.
 Comfort is about fit, cut, and type of fabric.